kristinmchen/Coursera_Projects/CodeBook.md

 * 'activity_labels' is used with 'combined.activities' to recode the activity values as descriptive names using the activity labels file

-*'all.data' contains the base data set which combines Actitivies, Subjects and Features all into one data frame with correct labels
+* `all.data` contains the base data set which combines Actitivies, Subjects and Features all into one data frame with correct labels

 * 'averages.data' contains the final data set.
 This final data set contains the measures for each subject and activity type (30 subjects * 6 activities = 180 rows).
 The output file is called 'averages_dataset.txt' and uploaded to this github repository.